-In many engineering constructions, the foundations should be built adjacent to each other.
-Therefore, the effect of interfering of close foundations should be considered in the design stage.
-In this research work, the effect of interference of closely separated foundations resting on a slope on the elastic settlement is investigated by considering a semi-analytical solution.
-The distribution of stress due to the footing pressure in the slope is computed by a proposed Airy stress function, and then by employing the finite difference scheme, the displacement of the footings is calculated.
-The results obtained show that by increasing the distance between the foundations, the interference influence on the ratio of settlement will be diminished.
-However, this behavior is highly linked to the slope characteristics.
-For a slope with a height of 10 times of footing width, beyond an S/B ratio larger than 10, the effect of interference is not tangible, and the footings behave like an isolated foundation.
-By decreasing the slope height, this behavior will occur at a lower S/B.
+Article Info Abstract Received 28 January 2021 In many engineering constructions, the foundations should be built adjacent to each other.
+Therefore, the effect of interfering of along foundations should be considered in Received in Revised form 13 February 2021 the design stage.
+In this research work, the effect of interference of closely separated Accepted 20 February 2021 foundations resting on a slope on the elastic settlement is investigated by considering Published online 20 February a semi-analytical solution.
+The distribution of stress due to the footing pressure in the 2021 slope is computed by a proposed Airy stress function, and then by employing the finite difference scheme, the displacement of the footings is calculated.
+The results obtained influence on the ratio of settlement will be diminished.
+However, this behavior is DOI:10.22044/jme.2021.10509.2001 highly linked to the slope characteristics.
+For a slope with a height of 10 times of Keywords footing width, beyond an S/B ratio larger than 10, the effect of interference is not Foundations tangible, and the footings behave like an isolated foundation.
+By decreasing the slope Settlement height, this behavior will occur at a lower S/B. Interfering footing Slope stability